-Adoption: April - July 2023
+Adoption: April - September 2023

-The Adoption Draft was released to the public in mid-April, allowing 30+ days for review and comment prior to the public hearing with the Planning and Zoning Commission in late May.
-Following the Planning and Zoning Commission hearing, the public will be afforded 45+ days to conduct further review of the Adoption Draft prior to the public hearing with the Board of County Commissioners, which is tentatively scheduled for mid-July.
+The Adoption Draft was released to the public in mid-April, allowing 30+ days for review and comment prior to the public hearings with the Planning and Zoning Commission in late May and June.
+Following the Planning and Zoning Commission hearings, the public will be afforded 45+ days to conduct further review of the Adoption Draft prior to the public hearing with the Board of County Commissioners, which is tentatively scheduled for early fall.